hyperledger-labs/perun-doc/source/go-perun/new_tutorial/client/client.rst

 Six arguments are required:

 The `bus`, is the central message bus over which all clients of a channel network communicate.
-The wallet `w`, is the Client's wallet, and address `acc` represents the address of the Ethereum account being used.
+The wallet `w`, is the Client's wallet, and address `acc` represents the address of the Ethereum account being used for on-chain and off-chain transactions.
 `nodeURL` and `chainID` indicate which blockchain the Client wants to connect to.
 Finally, the deployed Adjudicator and AssetHolder contracts are given as addresses with `adjudicator` and `asset`.